 “It feels good” … “We always ask permission” … “I feel safe” … “It is relaxing” … ” “I like the drum feeling” … “It feels nice” … “It makes me feel sleepy” … “Excellent”

-Story Massage combines the benefits of positive touch with the creativity of storytelling.
-Ten massage strokes form the basis of the Story Massage programme.
-These strokes have a simple name, such as The Circle or The Sprinkle, and an easy to recognise symbol making it fully accessible for all ages and abilities.
+The Story Massage Programme combines the fun and reassurance of story with the benefits of positive, respectful touch.
+It is enjoyed by all ages and abilities.
+Ten simple massage strokes form the basis of the programme.
+These strokes have a name, such as The Circle or The Sprinkle, and an easy to recognise symbol making it accessible for all.
+You can find more in our Story Massage Book.